microsoft/vscode-react-native/README.md

 ## React Native Tools Preview

 The extension has a [nightly version](https://marketplace.visualstudio.com/items?itemName=msjsdiag.vscode-react-native-preview) which is released on a daily basis at 9 PM PST on each day that changes occur.
-To avoid conflicts, if both extensions are installed - the only stable version will be activated.
+To avoid conflicts, if both extensions are installed - only stable version will be activated.
 So to use the preview version it is needed to disable or remove the stable version and reload VS Code.

 ## About the extension